alchemyplatform/Build-Your-NFT-Explorer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Getting started is super simple!
-Follow the following steps and start fetching NFTs on Ethereum, Polygon, and Flow!
+Follow the following steps and start fetching NFTs on Ethereum!

 ### Prerequisites